-If you borrowed money to attend college, you likely won’t feel any impact if the Federal Reserve cuts interest rates.
-That’s because most Americans with student loan debt have fixed interest rates, which means that payments don’t change for the life of their loan.
+If you borrowed money to attend college, you may never feel any impact if the Federal Reserve adjusts interest rates.
+That’s because most Americans with student loan debt have fixed interest rates, which means that monthly payments don’t change for the life of their loans.

-But not all borrowers have student loans with a fixed rate, and those with variable interest rates will see changes any time the Fed makes cuts.
-If you have private student loans with variable interest rates, here’s how the Fed rate cuts might impact you.
+But not all borrowers have student loans with a fixed rate, and those with variable interest rates will see changes any time the Fed raises or lowers rates.
+If you have student loans, here’s how the Fed decisions might impact you.

 - Interest rates on federal student loans are always fixed.
 These rates are set on July 1 each year for loans disbursed from July 1 to June 30 of the following year.